 Both papers were very clear in their conclusions that water fluoridation has a significant benefit to the reduction of tooth decay across the population, and that there is no evidence of any health issues arising from water fluoridation at the levels currently used in New Zealand.

-For more information and to hear more from a range of New Zealand experts on the effectiveness and safety of water fluoridation, visit the Fluoride Facts website.
+For more information and to hear more from a range of New Zealand experts on the effectiveness and safety of water fluoridation, visit the Fluoride Facts section.

 Evidence: effectiveness of water fluoridation

 The most recent New Zealand Oral Health Survey (2009) shows that children and adolescents have 40 percent less tooth decay in areas which have fluoridated water supplies.
 The Sapere Research Group study highlighted that, while there is variability in individual studies, findings from meta-analysis consistently show significantly less tooth decay in areas with fluoridated water around the world.